amoghkapalli/ADOWiki/README.md

 # ADOWiki

-This Wiki Page provides a introduction into some of the components used in Azure DevOps that
+This Wiki Page provides a introduction into some of the components used in Azure DevOps that you will be utilizing to evaluate Team metrics, facilitate agile project management and collaboration, add to a existing codebase and view automated builds, tests, and deployment of applications.

 ## Azure DevOps Backlogs